lucasubitoni/SiameseNN_CINC2024/README.md

 This repository contains the code used for the paper "Siamese Neural Networks for IUGR Identification in Cardiotocographic Recordings".
 The paper is available at: [WIP]
+Unfortunately, due to privacy regulations, we are not allowed to share the Dataset

 Feel free to use all or part of the code.
 If you use it for your publication, please cit the original publication as: [WIP]